Jump to this Section

 There are approximately four million sweat glands on the body – three million eccrine glands and one million apocrine glands.
 Eccrine sweat glands are contained entirely within the skin itself and are responsible for normal, casual-type sweating.
 These glands are distributed over the entire body but are concentrated on the forehead and soles of the feet, followed by the palms and the cheeks.
 The sweat produced is a thin, clear, odorless fluid.

-Apocrine sweat glands, parts of which extend beneath the skin into the underlying fat, are responsible for the sweating associated with anxiety and of hyperhidrosis.
+Apocrine sweat glands, parts of which extend beneath the skin into the underlying fat, are responsible for the sweating associated with anxiety and hyperhidrosis.
 These glands are mainly located mainly in the hair-bearing areas of the armpits and the groin.
 They produce a thick, odorless sweat which is prone to rapid bacterial decomposition, which then leads to strong odors.
 It is the portions of these apocrine glands (the bulbs that produce the sweat itself) that extend into the fat beneath the skin that makes it possible for surgery to remove them.
 In the armpit areas, the ratio of eccrine to apocrine sweat glands is approximately one to one.

-What Treatments Help With Excessive Sweating?
+What Treatments Help with Excessive Sweating?

-For primary hyperhidrosis, it is best to start with simple methods and then, if they fail, progress to more aggressive treatments.
+It’s usually best to start with simple methods and then, if they fail, progress to more aggressive treatments.

 Initially, one should consider antiperspirants, either over-the-counter (OTC) (e.g. Secret Clinical Strength) or by a doctor’s prescription (e.g. Hydrosal Professional).
 Deodorants merely deal with odor, not with the underlying perspiration problem.
 A combination of antiperspirants and deodorants may be a good starting treatment.
 Twice daily treatment is often helpful.
 Obviously, these treatments are only suitable for the armpit area.